-Up to \$5 million in funding is available under this Section.
+Up to \$52.5 million in funding is available under this Section.
+At the Discretion of the Department Director, this amount may be increased if funding allows.
 Applications may be submitted for up to the total amount of funding available under this Section.